dewski/vscode-simplecov/README.md

 - `simplecov.coverShowCounts`: When generating code coverage, should hit & branch coverage counts be shown inline.
 Defaults to `false`.
 - `simplecov.coverageOptions`: Use these options to control whether only covered or only uncovered code or both should be highlighted after generating a coverage report.
 Defaults to `showBothCoveredAndUncoveredCode`.
+- `simplecov.coverageDirectory`: The path to the coverage directory.
+This is relative to the workspace root.
+Defaults to `coverage`.
 - `simplecov.coverageDecorator`: This option lets you style the way code coverage is displayed.
 Choose either to highlight the complete line or to show an indicator in the gutter.
   - `type`: Choose between `highlight` and `gutter`.
 Defaults to `highlight`.
   - `coveredHighlightColor`: The highlight color to use for highlighting covered code.